renproject/ren-js/packages/ui/gateway.renproject.io/README.md

 `gateway.renproject.io` is the iframe opened by GatewayJS.

-The docs can be found in the [GatewayJS repository](https://github.com/renproject/gateway-js).
+The docs can be found in the [RenJS and GatewayJS repository](https://github.com/renproject/ren-js).

 ## Development